ua-eas/katt-kaiki-features/README.md

 This is the repository that holds all of the Cucumber feature files for UofA.

-* As of 9 Oct, 2013, only feature files for the Kuali Coeus system are housed here.
+* As of Nov.
+25th, 2013 it contains features 1-14 for Kuali Coeus and feature PA004 for Kuali Financial System.

 Rakefile Requirements
 ---------------------

 Each feature file will need to have a tag name appended to the top of the file.
-This tag name can either refer to the feature file itself, if the tests need to be run in a certain order, or can be "@kctest" if it doesn't matter when the test is run.
+This tag name is more useful if it refers to the specific test itself.